grosenberg/p2Builder/ReadMe.md

 Errors:

   1. If the final console message is that the build failed, recheck the Preliminaries -- all mistakes are fatal.
   1. The build process, even when it runs correctly, throws a lot of console error messages.
-Have to understand the Eclipse PDE P2 Builds processes to know what is significant.
-FWIW, I don't.
+Have to understand the Eclipse PDE P2 Builds processes to know what is significant and how to fix anything.
-  1. If the build appears to complete normally, but the plugin, or the most recently built version, does not show for Installation or Update or is not categorized correctly, do a cold shutdown of Eclipse (not `File -> Restart`).
-If that does not work, count to 10 (decimal), and try again (something in Eclipse is just not refreshing correctly).
+  1. If the build appears to complete normally, but the plugin, or the most recently built version, does not show for Installation or Update or is not categorized correctly, use the Reload button on the Eclipse `Available Software Sites` preference page to force a refresh of the relevant update site information.